binli120/ind_analysis/README.md

 Pass in the cluster ARN, task/execution roles, VPC subnet/security-group IDs, and any secrets (e.g. `OPENAI_API_KEY`, Supabase keys) via `container_environment`.
 See the module README for a complete example.
 By default the schedule runs nightly at midnight UTC (`cron(0 0 * * ? *)`); adjust `schedule_expression`
 if you need a different cadence.
+Set `command_additional_args = ["--force"]` in the module inputs if you want the nightly run to reprocess every PDF regardless of existing sidecars.

 ### Local Redis Quickstart